 Low Battery

-Additionally, if the battery life of your AirPods drops below 20% of the total battery life, it may cause them to cut out.
+Additionally, if the battery life drops below 20% of the total battery life, it may cause them to cut out.
 It is important to ensure that your AirPods are fully charged to ensure optimal performance.

-When fully charged, the AirPods can provide up to 5 hours of listening time.
+When fully charged, these can provide up to 5 hours of listening time.
 Furthermore, the charging case can provide enough power for 4-5 full charges.

 Incompatible firmware version

 Apple phones and tablets run on the iOS operating system, which has undergone numerous updates since its debut in 2007.
 However, as with many new software releases, bugs are common in the early stages of updates.
-These bugs can cause problems for your AirPods, such as sudden cut-offs.
+These bugs can cause problems such as sudden cut-offs.

 To avoid such issues, it is important to keep both the iOS software and AirPods firmware up to date.
 This is because bugs present in previous versions have likely been resolved in later updates.